 Past inaugural lectures

 Keele's programme of Inaugural Lectures is delivered by newly established professors within the University and aims to give an illuminating account of the speaker's own subject specialism.
-The lectures, which start at 6.15pm in the Westminster Theatre and last approximately an hour including Q&A, are chaired by the Vice-Chancellor, Professor Trevor McMillian.
+The lectures, which start at 6.15pm in the Westminster Theatre and last approximately an hour including Q&A, are chaired by the Vice-Chancellor, Professor Trevor McMillan.

 If you'd like to be added to the mailing list for the Inaugural Lecture Series programme please contact the Events Team via email to: firstname.lastname@example.org or by calling 01782 734015.